merenlab/merenlab.org/tutorials/infant-gut/index.md

 </div>

 OK.
-I did the previous dipslay a bit more prettier for you.
+I made the previous display a bit prettier for you.
 If you kill the server, and import the state file the following way, and re-run the server,

 ``` bash
  $ anvi-import-state -p PAN/Enterococcus-PAN.db --state additional-files/state-files/state-pan.json --name default